Aosana/Brii/README.md

 ### Steam Library

 If you have your Steam Library in Program Files, read and follow [this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to put it somewhere else.
 Support will _not be provided_ to users who have their Skyrim installation in a Program Files folder.
 Folders such as Documents, Downloads, Desktop, or OneDrive are not acceptable places to move your Skyrim installation!
 Install your Steam Library to a drive's root, such as `C:\Steam Library`.

+### Set The Game's Language To English

+Wabbajack will fail to install Brii if your copy of The Elder Scrolls V: Skyrim Anniversary Edition is in any language other than English.
+All installed mods also assume you have an English copy of the game.
+I will not be able to provide support to users whose copy of The Elder Scrolls V: Skyrim Anniversary Edition is not in English.

+To change your installation's language setting, open the Steam Properties window, navigate to the _Language_ tab, and select _English_ from the dropdown menu.